mauricioefe/LeNet5_C/README.md

 # LeNet5_c_cuda
 Codebase for working with [LeNet5](https://github.com/fan-wenjie/LeNet-5) by [fan-wenjie](https://github.com/fan-wenjie).
 There's a file for training the model on a PC (C), testing the model on a PC (C), testing the model on a Jetson (C), and testing the model on a Jetson using cuda.
+The objective of this experiment is to show benefits of parallelism.

 Many of these steps/code have files located where I like to place them in my PC, if you place files in different places the steps/code may not work, so don't forget to update paths as needed.

 ## Table of Contents
 - [x] [Install VS Code](#install-vs-code)